muzz-yasir/LexGPT/README.md

 # Motivation

 Our generation is plagued by passive over-consumption of media.
-We need new ways to engage in media that uplift us and provide fulfilling interaction with content creators.
+We need new ways to engage in media that can uplift us and provide fulfilling interaction with content creators.
 Lexperience is a first-of-a-kind, end-to-end simulation of the AI researcher and podcast host, Lex Fridman.

 Our project presents a new paradigm of media consumption in the AI era, as an alternative to passive consumption of information dense media; imagine if you could pause a podcast in real-time and query the podcast host about a particular topic?
 We have taken a step towards this goal by creating a platform to naturally interact with our favourite podcast host in a surprisingly stimulating manner.